Beginner’s guide to indoor cycling: all you need to get started

 Simon von Bromley riding a time trial bike indoors on a smart trainer

 As our guide to the best turbo trainer accessories explains, indoor cycling is hot, thirsty work and you are likely to sweat buckets.
-Make sure you have a bottle (or two) of water in easy reach so you can drink as you train.
+Keep a bottle or two of water in easy reach so you can drink as you train.

-During longer or intense workouts, or Zwift racing, you may need to take on fuel.
-Consider keeping energy bars, energy gels and/or an energy drink to hand.
+You may need to take on fuel during longer workouts or Zwift racing.
+Consider keeping energy bars, energy gels or an energy drink to hand.

 If you’ve decided to follow an online workout or use a virtual cycling app, you’ll need to have a screen or laptop set up in front of you, so may need a table or mount.